microsoft/pxt-arcade/docs/test/skillmap/adventure/adventure1.md

 **Choose a path.**

-Now it's time to add the conditional that handles the path that was chosen.
+Now it's time to add a conditional to handle the path that was chosen.

 ~hint What's a conditional? 💡